 He has worked with various clients including the General Medical Council, Cambridge CEM and the University of London.

 Salman graduated with a first-class degree in Economics.
 In his studies, he employed a great many quantitative research methods, but also applied qualitative research methods to his research into poverty in the UK.
-Similarly, Salman had day-to-day responsibility for a research project investigating the effects of older workers’ health on economic outcomes across a range of countries.
-He is applying these skills in his work across various Shift projects.
+Similarly, Salman had day-to-day responsibility for managing a research project investigating the effects of older workers’ health on economic outcomes across a range of countries.